SLIPO-EU/FAGI/README.md

 | b_mode      | All triples are handled: Fused triples replace the respective ones of dataset B; Fused triples are removed from dataset A, which only maintains the remaining, unlinked triples |
 | l_mode      | Only linked triples are handled: Only fused triples are written in a third dataset. |

-Specify the final fused dataset.
-The accepted values are `left` or `right` in order to merge with one of the source datasets, and `new` in order to create a new dataset that contains only the interlinked fused entities.

 ### How to fill in the rules.xml file

 The rules.xml file starts with the root element `<rules>`.